dotnet/dotnet-docker/README.samples.md

 docker run -it --rm -p 8000:80 --name aspnetcore_sample mcr.microsoft.com/dotnet/core/samples:aspnetapp
 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.
-On Windows, you may need to navigate to the container via IP address.
-See [ASP.NET Core apps in Windows Containers](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-windows.md) for instructions on determining the IP address, using the value of `--name` that you used in `docker run`.

-See [Hosting ASP.NET Core Images with Docker over HTTPS](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-https.md) to use HTTPS with this image.
+See [Hosting ASP.NET Core Images with Docker over HTTPS](https://github.com/dotnet/dotnet-docker/blob/master/samples/host-aspnetcore-https.md) to use HTTPS with this image.

 # Related Repos